afriteknz/k8s-infrastructure/README.md

 In this example, ![alt text](images/image.png)

-by changing the namespaces within the #Kubernetes manifest, different instances of the #webRTC application can be deployed, ensuring that each tenant operates within their own isolated environment or domain, effectively managing resources and maintaining security in a multi-tenancy setup.
+by changing the namespaces within the #Kubernetes manifest, different instances of an application can be deployed, ensuring that each tenant operates within their own isolated environment or domain, effectively managing resources and maintaining security in a multi-tenancy setup.

-Below are a list of benefits you get when you take advantage of namespaces in Kubernetes

-- Isolation: Separates teams or clients, maintains resource and access control.

-- Resource Management: Efficiently allocates and manages CPU, memory, storage.

-- Security: Ensures precise access control and data privacy.

-- Quotas and Limits: Enforces resource quotas, prevents exhaustion.

-- Customization: Tailors configurations to specific requirements.

-- Monitoring and Logging: Simplifies monitoring, offers better insight.

-- Scaling and Upgrades: Facilitates seamless scaling, minimizes impact.

 ###### Performance optimization is all about three things

 1. Cost Optimization
 2. Kubernetes Resource Optimization
 3. Worker Node Optimization

-####